EvoSort: A Genetic-Algorithm-Based Adaptive Parallel Sorting Framework for Large-Scale High Performance Computing: Symbolic-Regression Performance Model

 \subsection{Visual Fit Quality Across Parameters}

-Figure~\ref{fig:all-trends} shows all four normalized GA-tuned thresholds (markers) and their quadratic symbolic fits (lines) on a logarithmic \(n\) axis.
-The close alignment across two orders of magnitude demonstrates that the quadratic models faithfully capture the GA output trend.

-For deeper inspection, Figures~\ref{fig:tile-trend}--\ref{fig:ins-trend} plot each parameter’s raw GA values against \(n\) alongside the fitted curve.
-Despite the wide distribution of data, it turns out the parameters are not that sensitive to produce good performance of our algorithm.
+\raj{For deeper inspection, Figures~\ref{fig:np-trend} and~\ref{fig:ins-trend} plot each parameter's raw GA values against \(n\) alongside the fitted curve.
+The data points were collected from 20 GA optimization runs across dataset sizes from $10^7$ to $10^{10}$ elements, with each run optimizing the three parameters (insertion sort threshold, merge algorithm code, and NumPy sort threshold).
+Despite the wide distribution of data, the parameters are not highly sensitive, allowing the quadratic fits to provide good approximations for practical use.}